-The water level management activities and biological and physical monitoring activities conducted by Sonoma Water resulted in incidental harassment (Level B harassment) of 576 harbor seals and 1 California sea lion in 2023, well under the total allowed by NMFS LOA.
+The water level management activities and biological and physical monitoring activities conducted by Sonoma Water resulted in incidental harassment (Level B harassment) of 641 harbor seals in 2024, well under the total allowed by NMFS LOA.

 The purpose of the Russian River Estuary Management Project Pinniped Monitoring Plan (SCWA and Stewards 2021) is to detect the response of pinnipeds to estuary management activities at the Russian River estuary.
 The continued collection of data on annual abundance of harbor seals allows us to monitor trends in population size and annual pup production.
 In addition, observations of the Jenner haul-out are used to report any impacts resulting from estuary management and monitoring activities.